wazuh/wazuh-documentation/source/user-manual/capabilities/anomalies-detection/how-it-works.rst

 File integrity monitoring
 ----------------------------
-Malware can replace files, directories and commands on it's host system.
-Performing file integrity checks on the main directories of a system allows for the detection of these actions.
+Malware can replace files, directories, and commands on the host system.
+Performing file integrity, users can check on the selected directories of a system to detect these actions.
 More information :ref:`File Integrity Monitoring Section <manual_file_integrity>`

 Example: